-We prepare the real data sets using genomes downloaded from Ensenble and processed them following the instructions in Shao et al. (2014).
+Real data We prepare the real data sets using genomes downloaded from Ensemble and processed them following the instructions in [25].
 The real data set contains 5 species: brown-rat, chicken, human, mouse and gorilla.
-For DCJ-Indel-Exemplar (Matching) distance, we only convert the Ensenmble format to adapt the data to our program.
+For DCJ-Indel-Exemplar (Matching) distance, we only convert the Ensemble format to adapt the data to our program.
 Meanwhile, just as the simulated data, all Indels in real data set for GREDO are removed.
 The results for real data are shown in Table 1.

-- (1) For computational time, the branch-and-bound method shows orders of magnitudes of speed up compared with GREDO.
-We analyze the data, the reason can be construed as the existence of multiple connected component in BPG.
-So that our method can divide the graph into much smaller size, versus GREDO which doesn't have this mechanism. - (2) For computational accuracy, the distance results of the real data gives us a taste of how frequently Indels happened in the genome evolution.
+- 1. For computational time, the branch-and-bound method shows orders of magnitudes of speed up compared with GREDO.
+We analyze the data, the reason can be construed as the existance of multiple connected comonent in BPG.
+So that our method can divide the graph into much smaller size, versus GREDO which doesn't have this mechanism. - 2.
+For computational accuracy, the distance results of the real data gives us a taste of how frequently Indels happend in the genome evolution.
 We can see orders of magnitude of difference between our distance results and GREDO, which is mainly due to the large amount of Indels in the real data set.
-Note that we did not change the way GREDO compute its distance as in paper (Shao et al. 2014), in the real distance computation, we should consider Indels in alignment with duplications.
+Note that we did not change the way GREDO compute its distance as in paper [25], in the real distance computation, we should consider Indels in alignment with duplications.

-4.2 Median computation
+4.2 Median Computation

-We simulate the median data of three genomes using the same strategy as in the distance simulation.
-In our experiments, each genome is "evolved" from a seed genome, which is identity, and they all evolve with the same evolution rate (θ , γ and φ).
+Median Computation We simulate the median data of three genomes using the same strategy as in the distance simulation.
+In our experiments, each genome is "evolved" from a seed genome, which is identity, and they all evolve with the same evolution rate $(\theta, \gamma \text{ and } \phi)$ .
 The sequence length in the median experiments are reduced to 50, due to performance issues.

-4.2.1 DCJ-Indel-Exemplar median

-We analyze the result of using LK algorithm with L1 = 2 and L2 = 3, and the K-OPT algorithm of K = 2.
+DCJ-Indel-Exemplar median We analyze the result of using LK algorithm with L1 = 2 and L2 = 3, and the K-OPT algorithm of K = 2.
 Search space reduction methods are used, with $\delta = 2$ and $\delta = 3$ respectively.

-- (1) To begin with, we compared our result along with equal content data, because there are already benchmark programs to help us to perform analysis.
-We run the exact DCJ median solver [we use the one in Yin et al. (2013)] to compare our heuristic with the exact median results.
-In Fig. 6a, it shows the accuracy of our heuristic versus the exact result.
-It is shown that when $\theta \leq 60\%$, all results of the LK and K-OPT methods are quite close to the exact solver.
-For parameter of $\delta = 2$, both LK and K-OPT methods can generate exactly the same results for most of the cases. - (2) As for the median results for unequal contents, we set both γ and φ to 5% and increase the mutation (inversion) rate θ from 10 to 60%.
-We compare our results with the accumulated distance of the three genomes to their simulation seed.
+1. To begin with, we compare our result along with equal content data, since there are already benchmark programs to help us performing analysis.
+We run the exact DCJ median solver (we use the one in [32]) to compare our heuristic with the exact median results.
+In Fig 6(a), it shows the accuracy of our heuristic versus the exact result.
+It is shown that when $\theta \leq 60\%$ , all results of the LK and K-OPT methods are quite close to the exact solver.

+For parameter of $\delta = 2$ , both LK and K-OPT methods can generate exactly the same results for most of the cases.